nattha8141/sc-unmix/README.md

 [Sparse Compression Network for Music Source Separation](https://arxiv.org/abs/2401.13276).
 The upstream MIT license and copyright remain in `LICENSE`.
 The demo is inspired by [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch).

-Original experiment code:
-`self-modified-SCNet-l4-deep-csa-direct-gate-no-tdf-full-track-validation-post-tfc-attention-vocals`.
-Original checkpoint run:
-`self_modified_scnet_l4_deep_csa_direct_gate_no_tdf_full_track_validation_post_tfc_attention_continued_e320_vocals`.

-Checkpoint tensors and historical metadata are preserved.
-A model class rename does not change state-dictionary keys.
-The historical separator type in `model_config` is retained for checkpoint compatibility.
-New training runs use `sc-unmix` as the experiment identifier.
-See `VERIFICATION.md` for checks and limits.